Russian gas flows to Europe remain steady

 The usually westbound pipeline reversed on March 15 as nominations to ship gas into Germany fell to zero, while Polish customers bought gas from Germany. read more

-Russia's Gazprom (GAZP.MM) said on Tuesday it has continued to supply gas to Europe via Ukraine in line with requests from European consumers and that flows remain high. read more

-Nominations for flows into Slovakia from Ukraine via the Velke Kapusany border point were at 882,239 megawatt hours (MWh) per day on Tuesday, data from Slovakian operator TSO Eustream showed.
+Nominations for flows into Slovakia from Ukraine via the Velke Kapusany border point were at 882,416 megawatt hours (MWh) per day on Wednesday, unchanged day on day, data from Slovakian operator TSO Eustream showed.

 Register now for FREE unlimited access to Reuters.com